"I don't want my brain to stop working."

 The Willingness to Be Wrong

-But here's what separates Gates from lesser leaders: he could change his mind.
+But here's what separates Gates from most leaders: he could change his mind.

 "He can be extremely vocal and persuasive in arguing one side of an issue," noted early Microsoft programmer Steve Wood, "and a day or two later he will say he was wrong.
 There aren't many people who have the drive, intensity and entrepreneurial qualities to be that successful who also have the ability to put their ego aside."